lilyuwuu/troubleshoot/docs/seventeen/hardware2.md

 *Note: A DSiWare title's banner will be a white box with an icon inside of it that is likely animated*

+If not, do you have access to any of the following?

 [Another 3DS with CFW](/seventeen/kartdlphaxlater){ .md-button }

 [A DS flashcart (R4)](/seventeen/ntrboot){ .md-button }

+---

 [No, none of these](/seventeen/failure){ .md-button }